 Surfing on the St. Lawrence?
 It not only challenges you to step out of your comfort zone, but also gives you a good shot of adrenaline!
 The team at KSF lives for adventure, water and nature and invites you to enjoy unforgettable experiences that are certified environmentally friendly.
 On top of surf lessons, it offers kayak outings on calm or frothing waters and SUP (stand-up surf).
 Not quite ready to take the dip?
 Then unleash your inner Kelly Slater on an artificial wave at Oasis Surf (in Brossard) or Maeva Surf (in Laval).

 Thrill seekers might want to try out jetboating with WET SET MTL or speed boating with Saute-Moutons on the wild rapids of Lachine.
-Rafting Montréal also offers excursions that make a huge splash (rafting, jet boating, river boarding or tandem raft) on the big and boisterous waters of Lachine.
+Rafting Montréal also offers excursions that make a huge splash (rafting or jet boating) on the big and boisterous waters of Lachine.
 Get ready to dive in!

 Ever thought of trying SUP yoga?
 As you balance on a surf board, the sound of waves lapping in the background, your sun salutations will take on a whole new meaning.
 Pop Spirit’s water studios are perfect for testing out stand-up paddle board.
 Terra firma more you thing, but you still like views of the water?
-Bota Bota, spa-sur-l’eau in the Old Port features a complete water circuit and a magnificent garden along the riverbanks, with the option to take a dip in the St. Lawrence.
+Bota Bota, spa-sur-l’eau in the Old Port features a complete water circuit and a magnificent garden along the riverbanks, with the option to take a dip in the St. Lawrence (opening on June 22).

 Whether you’re kayaking or pleasure boating, on-water is a great way to experience the wonders of the Lachine Canal.
-H2O Adventures offers boat rentals (electric boats, Voyageur canoes, single- and double-seated kayaks as well as pedal boats for two or four passengers) with little detours to discover the canal’s lesser-known secrets.
+H2O Adventures offers boat rentals (electric boats, Voyageur canoes, single- and double-seated kayaks as well as pedal boats for two or four passengers) with little detours to discover the canal’s lesser-known secrets (opening in June).

 The spirit of summer